felipecrs/dahua-vto-on-home-assistant/README.md

 In my case, I added such script to `/config/scripts/fix_vto_codecs.sh`.
 Make sure it has execution permission with `chmod +x /config/scripts/fix_vto_codecs.sh`, otherwise go2rtc will not be able to execute it.

-### Configuring the Frigate Card
+### Configuring the Advanced Camera Card

-The minimum version of the Frigate Card required for this setup is [6.0.0](https://github.com/dermotduffy/frigate-hass-card/releases/tag/v6.0.0).
+The minimum version of the Advanced Camera Card required for this setup is [7.0.0](https://github.com/dermotduffy/advanced-camera-card/releases/tag/v7.0.0).

-The code for my dashboard with the Frigate Card configured can be found [here](./home-assistant/dashboard/doorbell.yaml).
+The code for my dashboard with the Advanced Camera Card configured can be found [here](./home-assistant/dashboard/doorbell.yaml).

 My dashboard is configured to use [layout-card](https://github.com/thomasloven/lovelace-layout-card/), but you are free to make it use other dashboard types.